sigp/positions-vacant/rust-security-engineer.md

-# Wanted: Rust/Go Security Engineer
+# Wanted: Rust Security Engineer

-Are you passionate about securing decentralised systems and exploring the intricacies of Rust and/or Go programming languages?
-Sigma Prime is seeking a talented Rust/Go Security Engineer to join our team, focusing on conducting Blockchain security assessments for projects built in Rust and Go.
+Do you thrive on identifying vulnerabilities in decentralised systems and have a deep understanding of Rust?
+Sigma Prime is looking for a skilled Rust Security Engineer to join our team, specialising in reviewing and assessing the security of blockchain projects built with Rust

 ## About Us